 Finally, you’ll want to take the handful of shots you just edited and put them on Photofeeler for some free, easy feedback.

-Here are the results I got on my first test:
+Here are the results for our first picture:

-Anyway, that wraps up all you need to know to get started!
-Want to change up your image?
-Want to adjust your picture based on Photofeeler feedback?
-Simply rinse and repeat.
-I hope you found this method simple enough to use again and again.
+Anyway, that wraps up all you need to know!
+We hope you find this method simple enough to use again and again.

-And as always, if you know someone who could use this info, be sure to spread the word.
-I’m sure they’ll thank you later.
+As always, if you know someone who could use this info, be sure to spread the word.